WarmedxMints/ODMissionStacker/README.md

 # Massacre Stack Manager

-This application has been discontinued and replaced by OD Elite TRacer - https://github.com/WarmedxMints/ODEliteTracker/releases
+This application has been discontinued and replaced by OD Elite Tracker - https://github.com/WarmedxMints/ODEliteTracker/releases